TERREMEMBER/znbase/docs/content/stable/quick-start/create-local-cluster/macos.md

 ### Overview and YB-Master status

 The yb-master Admin UI home page shows that you have a cluster with `Replication Factor` of 1 and `Num Nodes (TServers)` as 1.
 The `Num User Tables` is 0 since there are no user tables created yet.
-The YugabyteDB version number is also shown for your reference.
+The ZNbaseDB version number is also shown for your reference.

 ![master-home](/images/admin/master-home-binary-rf1.png)